 “It’s a stunningly beautiful film; just beautiful, ” Lyles says.
-“All of the actors are superb, and Stephanie Gil, the 11-year-old actress from Spain who plays a young Lucia, the eldest of the three Fatima shepherd children, is amazing.”
+“All of the actors are superb, and Stephanie Gil, the young actress from Spain who plays a young Lucia, the eldest of the three Fatima shepherd children, is amazing.”

 “This movie will remind you what it means to be an authentic Catholic,” adds Lyles.
 “The courage of the three shepherd children is an inspiration for the ages.”

 In praise of this movie, the Shrine of Fatima has endorsed the script as true to the meaning and message of Fatima, and have instated an Advisory team to work with the filmmakers to ensure an accurate and sensitive portrayal of the story.

 Tourism Portugal and ICA held a promotional event at the Cannes Marche du Film, and invited the FATIMA team to present about the FATIMA movie, as well as their experiences of filming in Portugal, as the first film through the country’s new cash rebate film incentive program.